Sonnets from the life of William A. Hatchett esq. of Forest Hill, London

 Like a failed suitor, it seeks our pardon.

-And the poor chiff-chaff, why did it come this way
+And the poor chiff-chaff, why did it come

 to deliver its happy, liquid song?